SandwichStation/docs/src/en/general-development/mapping/general-guide.md

 # Content
 ## Map Checklists

-To ensure you have all the required items for each area of your map please refer to the PR review Guidelines [here](../guidelines.md) as a guide.

 If your map is now complete, follow the attached checklist [here](https://hackmd.io/@Peptide90/MapPublishChecklist) for a quality control checklist to ensure your map is fully functioning.
 To run your map for the first time refer to the next section.